dporter14/db3420/README.md

 # db3420
 SQL Commands to build cmps3420 database
-Run these files in order inside postgresql
+Run these files in order inside psql

-1. init_tbspace_db.sql (Make sure to follow the instructions for directory creation!)
+1. \i init_tbspace_db.sql
-2. init_school_objects.sql
+2. \c schooldb
-3. ins_all.sql (Will run all insertions to the proper tables, make sure to change the paths in the file) ignore the errors, just proves that the constraints work
+3. \i init_all.sql

+Credentials to access db after it is made
+USER:     school
+PASSWORD: bchseagles

+Clean up can be done by running:
+1. \i drop_all.sql
+2. \c postgres [or your own psql user db]
+3. \i drop_tbspace.sql